JetBrains Plugin for LeetCode

 Below is an introduction to the basic usage of this plugin and its supplementary features for solving problems.

-All features of this site are supported by plugins, including image annotations, algorithm visualization, and more:
+All features on this site are supported by the plugin, including image notes, algorithm visualization, and more:

 Login to LeetCode

-After installing the plugin, an icon will appear in the sidebar.
-Click the settings button and configure as shown below:
+After installing the plugin, you will see a plugin icon in the sidebar.
+Click the plugin settings button and set up as shown below:

-1️⃣ Click the settings button to enter the settings page.
+1️⃣ Click the settings button to open the settings page.

 6️⃣ Click the login button.

-To obtain the cookie for the Chinese LeetCodeCN leetcode.cn, open the official website https://leetcode.cn in your browser, ensuring you are logged into your account.
-Open the Developer Tools (Chrome can be accessed with F12) and copy the cookie value:
+To get the cookie for leetcode.cn, open https://leetcode.cn in your browser and make sure you have logged in.
+Open Developer Tools (Press F12 in Chrome), and copy the cookie value:

-3️⃣ Open Developer Tools (Chrome with F12) and click the Network tab.
+3️⃣ Open Developer Tools (F12 in Chrome), and click the Network tab.

-4️⃣ ~ 6️⃣ Refresh the page, click on the first request, and check its Headers, where there is a Cookie field.
+4️⃣ ~ 6️⃣ Refresh the page, click the first request, and check the Headers.
+Find the Cookie field.

-7️⃣ Select the entire cookie string, right-click and copy it.
+7️⃣ Select the whole cookie string and right-click to copy.

 Unlocking Solution Ideas and Problem Lists on This Site (Optional)